Social Services Coordinators provide a variety of services to assist residents in overcoming barriers to become self- sufficient.

 • Recreational/social activities

-In addition to these programs and services, service coordinators also provide support for the resident associations and resident initiatives.
+In addition to these programs and services, Social Services Coordinators also provide support for the resident associations and resident initiatives.
 Resident associations are made up of officers who are residents from each community site.
 These groups give residents a united voice for community planning.
 A few examples of what a resident association can provide in their community include block parties, holiday parties and summer activities for residents who live in their community.